hamza-m-masood/multiterm-astro/src/content/posts/introduction-to-oauth.md

 So how does the authorization code get used in the above mentioned flow?

 The authorization code is sent to the client from the authorization server, after the user approves the client.
+As mentioned, this Authorization Code is sent on the back channel.
+Also, the user gets redirected back to the client from the authorization server on the front channel.

+Once the client has the Authorization Code, the next step for the client is to request and Authorization Token from the Authorization Server.
+Once the client has the Authorization Token, the client can freely make Facebook posts for the specified user.

 ```
 TODO: talk about: